11 Things That Should Be On Your Divorce Preparation Checklist

 Getting a name change after divorce is also something that you may want to consider.
 Depending on how you feel about things, you might no longer want your ex-spouse's last name, assuming you took their last name in the first place.
 You'll need to go through the proper channels to revert your name to your maiden name.
 It isn't too complicated to do, but it might make you feel a lot better once it is finally done.
 It's like you've finally gone back to being yourself if you've been stuck in a bad marriage for quite some time.

 Divorce is a process that is experienced differently by everyone.
-The above checklist can help you to better anticipate what life without your partner may be like, and can help you identify and take actionable steps toward independence.
+The divorce checklist outlined above can help you to better anticipate what life without your partner may be like, and can help you identify and take actionable steps toward independence.

 Online therapy is always there for you, too.
 If you're having a hard time getting through a divorce, then you can count on online therapists to help you feel better.
 They can work with you to help you get through the emotions that you're experiencing.
 You'll start to make progress, and you'll always be able to count on these professionals when you need to talk.